basaandewiel/basaandewiel.github.io/_posts/2021-12-26-Domoticz-On-OpenWRT.md

 ```

-Noy need to create one other file, file for starting domoticz as a service.
+Now need to create one other file, file for starting domoticz as a service.
 Put this file in `/etc/init.d/domoticz`

 ```bash
 #!/bin/sh /etc/rc.common